Recipe: Fruktsoppa

-This recipe makes 8 servings.
+This recipe makes approximately 10 half-cup servings.

 Ingredients